flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 For instance, the security subsystem that protected the console against the execution of unauthorised code was implemented outside these two critical chips.
 This made it vulnerable to [snooping attacks](`r ref("xbox#tab-9-2-bootstrap-search")`) that eventually paved way for the execution of Homebrew and piracy.
 Moreover, Microsoft did not control the manufacturing stage either, so the production of Xbox consoles was at the mercy of Intel's and Nvidia's supply.

-Well, now that Microsoft gained more leverage in the console market, they weren't willing to give away those rights anymore.
+Well, now that Microsoft has gained more leverage in the console market, they aren't willing to give away those rights anymore.

 (ref:sharingcaptiontitle) Sharing common problems